insqu/sc/README.md

 ## Introduction
 This repo is intended to give you the basic of developing and deploying a smart contract to an Ethereum network.

-The focus is to learn some of the tools you can use to create and deploy smart contracts on the public Ethereum Rinkeby test network.
+The focus is to learn some of the tools you can use to create and deploy smart contracts on the public Ethereum Goerli test network.

 The document can be followed as is, and is self--contained, but there are plenty of points where you can diverge from this tutorial to develop your own knowledge.